-Shifting to needs-based cleaning
+Shifting to a needs-based cleaning

 Rather than a static, rota-based cleaning and sanitising schedule, airports would benefit from moving to a needs-based system.

-Armed with historical usage insights, custodial service managers can align cleaning plans to forecasted usage and flight schedules while monitoring staff activity for accurate cleaning-time display.
+With historical usage insights, custodial service managers can align cleaning plans to forecasted usage and flight schedules while monitoring staff activity for accurate cleaning-time display.

 Deploying custodial resources to the busiest facilities, as needed, makes sense.
 Therefore, services that can adapt easily to being responsive, even predictive, to shifting flight schedules and people movements will be the most efficient and effective.

 For many airports, especially those with passenger flow systems in use, it’s a simple matter of expanding their data-capture capabilities to include restroom facilities or, in many cases, integrating existing sensor outputs into one common platform.